btbroot/ocds-ru/README.md

 * "contracts" (contracts?),
 * "protocols" (protocols of something?),
 * "purchasedocs" (purchase acts?),
-* "notifications" (tenders?),
+* "notifications" (tender notifications, results),
-* "plangraphs" (schedules in "tenderPlan_...")
+* "plangraphs" (procurement schedules, required by the law since Jan 1st 2016),
-* "sketchplans" (draft plans, no structured data)
+* "sketchplans" (procurement plans, no structured data).

 Monthly archives go to the topmost directories.
-Daily archives for the current month go to "currmonth" subdirectories.
+Daily archives for the current month go to "currMonth" subdirectories.

 Presumaby, any date-time data is missing the MSK time zone.

 ##### "notifications" type
-fcsNotification
+fcsPlacementResult
+: Not defined.
+Seem to be

 ##### "contracts" type
 contract